Eugène-François Vidocq

 Eugène-François Vidocq (/fr/; 24 July 1775 – 11 May 1857) was a French criminal turned criminalist, whose life story inspired several writers, including Victor Hugo, Edgar Allan Poe, and Honoré de Balzac.
 He was the founder and first director of France's first criminal investigative agency, the Sûreté Nationale, as well as the head of the first known private detective agency.
 Vidocq is considered to be the father of the French national police force.
 He is also regarded as the first private detective.
+Vidocq's birthday, 24 July, is celebrated as National-International Private Investigators Day.

 Life

 Eugène François Vidocq was born in Arras, northern France, during the night of 23/24 July 1775, in the Rue du Miroir-de-Venise, now the Rue Eugène-François Vidocq.
 He was the third child of Henriette Françoise Vidocq (maiden name Dion, 1744–1824) and her husband, baker Nicolas Joseph François Vidocq (1744–1799).